Alerts in HP Premium or Premium+ Support Dashboard

 A Predictive HDD Failure alert is created when a disk has failed or is predicted to fail within 30 days.

-The alert is automatically closed if disk returns to a non-failed state.
+The alert is automatically closed if the disk returns to a non-failed state.

 Predictive Battery Failure